Eloyi people: Society

 In the plains the Eloyi are mostly farmers, selling dried fish and palm oil for cash.

 The plains Eloyi build large houses within compounds and fortify their villages.

 Organization and beliefs

-The village is the largest political unit, independent of its neighbors.
+The village is the largest political, as well as social unit, independent of its neighbors.
 A chief is assisted by a council of elders in administering the village and resolving disputes.

-The gado is the father of the village, the authority on customs and law, in charge of planting and harvest rites.
+The gado is the father or the leader figure of the village, the authority on customs and law, in charge of planting and harvest rites.
 Most Eloyi practice their traditional beliefs, which center on the god Owo, who is symbolized by a white silk cotton tree or a fig tree.

-They worship their ancestors, whose spirits are thought to live on and to require food and care.
+The Eloyi worship their ancestors, whose spirits are thought to live on and to require food and care.
 Religious rites include masked impersonation of ancestors, witchcraft, magic, and divination with strings.

-A small number of Eloyi have adopted the Muslim religion.
+A considerable number of the Eloyi have adopted islam as their religion.